Think back to the last event you attended.

 Event marketing provides one-on-one customer engagement.

 Lots of today’s software and e-commerce businesses never get to meet their customers or clients in person.
 That’s where event marketing is beneficial.

 A 2020 Bizzabo study found that 93% of marketers believe in-person events provide attendees with a valuable opportunity to form connections in an increasingly digital world.

 Engaging customers and potential customers at events initiates personal interactions.
 These personal, one-on-one interactions build brand loyalty and help customers humanize your brand.
 Events also provide a reprieve from the distractions of daily work — meaning you can capture a client’s attention better than over a phone call or in-office pitch.
 With that attention, you have a chance to sell — or upsell — your products and services.

 Hosting or participating in events is a key way for companies to establish and grow their brand.
-A 2015 study found that 81% of companies listed their top event marketing goal as “to increase or create brand awareness.”
+64% of event marketers reported that the primary reason for hosting events is brand awareness for their company or products.

 Event marketing allows you to associate a physical identity and aesthetic with an otherwise digital brand.
 Like with pop-up shops, events provide a truly immersive experience at which consumers and customers can get a real feel for your brand and what it looks like in person.